xryanmason/tutorials/2. Using CSS Grid/README.md

 `repeat(3, 1fr)` - used to say "repeat 3 rows/columns of equal size" (1fr is 1 fractional unit)

-`gap: 10px` - sets a 10px gap between each grid tile
+`gap: 10px` - sets a 10 pixel gap between each grid tile

 # Conclusion
 Congrats!
 You now have a 3x3 grid.
 In the next lesson, we'll learn how to move something around on the grid using JavaScript.